Investigating Production of TeV-scale Muons in Extensive Air Shower at 2400 Meters Underground

 In the simulations, the mountain is modeled as a uniform rock structure.
 Potential deviations, such as cavities or variations in density, are assessed using radiography to evaluate their impact on the underground muon flux $\phi_u(\theta,\varphi)$.
 The angular phase space is divided into $6 \times 6$ bins for $\cos\theta$ and $\varphi$, and muon attenuation in each bin is calculated by comparing surface flux predictions derived from MCEq with experimental data.
 Simulated attenuation profiles, based on penetration depth, facilitate the reconstruction of the average mountain depth in each direction, allowing for comparison with the nominal geometry.
 No angular bin shows deviations greater than $2\sigma$, which confirms the assumption of uniform rock density.
 In the previous measurement, an exaggerated elevation variation was intentionally chosen to explicitly demonstrate its negligible impact on detection efficiency and effective area~\cite{JNE:2024gov}.
 After calibrating the CJPL depth measurements against a 1560-meter reference platform, the uncertainty in elevation becomes negligible for flux predictions.

-Selection efficiencies and systematic uncertainties are derived from the simulations described above.
-The primary systematic uncertainty stems from detector geometry, followed by uncertainties in energy scale and effective area.
-Previously, waveform saturation required a conservative extrapolation of muon energy-scale uncertainties from low-energy data.
-In this work, improved energy reconstruction and calibration reduce this uncertainty to 1.1\%, leading to a 0.5\% flux uncertainty.
-Effective-area uncertainties are evaluated by varying detector positions and surface muon distributions and assessing their impact on the underground angular distribution.
-Geometry-related uncertainties directly affect simulated detector responses and, thus, efficiency estimations.
-Such uncertainties are evaluated by varying the detector geometry in the simulations.
-Consequently, the total muon flux at CJPL-I is measured as $(3.54 \pm 0.15_{\mathrm{stat.}} \pm 0.08_{\mathrm{syst.}}) \times 10^{-10}~\mathrm{cm}^{-2}\mathrm{s^{-1}}$.
-Further details are given in Ref.~\cite{JNE:2024gov}.
-Using the simulation and the measurement of muon flux at CJPL-I, the flux at CJPL-II can be predicted relatively, which is consistent with the measured value in Ref.~\cite{zhang2025measurement}.
+Using the simulation framework, we also predict the underground flux at CJPL-II (the second phase of CJPL).
+The ratio between predicted fluxes of CJPL-I and CJPL-II, considering the kilometer-scale relative distance and mountain structure, is consistent with the comparison using measurements in Refs.~\cite{JNE:2024gov,zhang2025measurement}, thus corroborating the detector position and mountain model in this study.